-SERVICE PLANS (U.S. only)
+SERVICE PLANS (U.S. Only)

-More than 32 Million Ford and Lincoln owners have discovered the powerful protection Ford ESP.
-It is the only extended service plan backed by Ford Motor Company, and provides peace of mind protection beyond the expiration of the New Vehicle Warranty coverage.
+More than 32 million Ford owners have discovered the powerful protection of Ford Extended Service Plan.
+It is the only extended service plan backed by Ford Motor Company, and provides peace of mind protection beyond the New Vehicle Limited Warranty coverage.